reposense/RepoSense/docs/ug/customizingReports.md

 </box>

 3\.
-Add a git `.mailmap` file at the top-level of the repository, specifying mapped authors/commiters and/or e-mail addresses as per [gitmailmap documentation](https://git-scm.com/docs/gitmailmap).
-Any mappings specified here will be applied by git before all other RepoSense configurations.
-Configuration via `.mailmap` is particularly useful if you want the mapping to apply for all git commands as well instead of just for RepoSense.
+Add a Git `.mailmap` file at the top-level of the repository, specifying mapped authors/commiters and/or e-mail addresses as per [gitmailmap documentation](https://git-scm.com/docs/gitmailmap).
+Any mappings specified here will be applied by Git before all other RepoSense configurations.
+Configuration via `.mailmap` is particularly useful if you want the mapping to apply for all Git commands as well instead of just for RepoSense.

 <!-- ------------------------------------------------------------------------------------------------------ -->